q2333gh/explorer/readme.md

 ( a challenge to overcome and transcend,)

-the project use StringRedisTemplate  base on lettuce(生菜) and the lettuce offer a pool to call redis-server user can require connection, but must return after use: if the user don't ret , may cause mem-leak(probably not , the lib itself should handle it ?)
+the project use StringRedisTemplate  base on lettuce(生菜) and the lettuce offer a pool to call redis-server connection resource, **user can require connection, but must return after use**: if the user don't ret , may cause mem-leak
+(probably not , the lib itself should handle it ?)
 **but more important: new users need connections from the pool! ** so far,this msg just show up when program stop. but may cause problem! take your proj as 一期一会